A 1924 postcard showing the Southern Portals

 process, there was considerable discomfort to local residents living near the construction

-zone, as reported in the Pittsburgh Daily Post's October 31, 1920 article entitled "Broken
+zone, as reported in the Pittsburgh Daily Post on October 31, 1920 article

 "Their dishes are being broken suddenly and